 Sexually harmful behaviour in children - refers to harmful behaviour perpetrated by a child (17 years of age or younger) to another child.
-Harmful behaviours in children are often an indicator that they have experienced abuse or neglect.
+Harmful behaviours in children often indicate that they have experienced abuse or neglect.
 Where sexually harmful behaviour occurs, organisations have a duty of care to both children.
-Note that in children under 10 years of age, such behaviour is usually referred to as sexually problematic behaviour.
+In children under ten years of age, such behaviour is usually referred to as sexually problematic behaviour.